johnhany/awesome-list/README.md

 * [Diagrams](https://github.com/mingrammer/diagrams) - Lets you draw the cloud system architecture in Python code.

+* [SandDance](https://github.com/microsoft/SandDance) - Visually explore, understand, and present your data.

+* [ML Visuals](https://github.com/dair-ai/ml-visuals) - Contains figures and templates which you can reuse and customize to improve your scientific writing.

 * [Scattertext](https://github.com/JasonKessler/scattertext) **(not actively updated)** - A tool for finding distinguishing terms in corpora and displaying them in an interactive HTML scatter plot.

 ## Machine Learning Tutorials